viki3612/viki3612/README.md

 - 👋 Hi, I’m Vicky
-- 👀 I’m interested in learning all about front and back end development & best practice
+- 👀 I’m interested in learning all about front and back end development & share learnings and best practice
 - 🌱 I’m currently learning front-end development (HTMLS, CSS, Java, React, Bootstrap, API)
 - 💞️ I’m looking to collaborate on challenges and freelance project
 - 📫 How to reach me - contact me via linkedin: https://www.linkedin.com/in/viktorianikolova/